 In order to help prevent unauthorized access to user accounts and information, Cloud Elements has implemented a number of information security procedures and best practices.

-- Cloud Elements and best practice require that all access to any information systems containing sensitive and/or customer information, including our platform, use multi-factor authentication.
+- Cloud Elements and best practices require that all access to any information systems containing sensitive and/or customer information, including our platform, use multi-factor authentication.

 - Any user account that isn't used for 90 days will be disabled.

 - After five failed attempts to sign in to a user account, the account will be disabled.
 A locked account will automatically reactivate after at least 30 minutes.

 - Manager approval is required before access or privileges to Cloud Elements information processing systems can be granted.

 - Except for password resets, all changes to user accounts—including termination, creation, or privilege modification, must be approved by a superorg or org admin.